Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

-Published by at January 19th, 2022 , Revised On January 31, 2024
+Published by at January 19th, 2022 , Revised On September 3, 2025

 The essay body paragraph is where you present evidence, quotes, phrases, facts, and other information to back your main argument.
 You must make a logical and relevant point in each of your essay’s paragraphs.

-Each paragraph of your essay should be relevant to the subject matter, logically organised and link to other paragraphs in the main body.
+If you organise your ideas, it will help you divide your argument into paragraphs in a clear and concise manner.
+Each paragraph of your essay should be relevant to the subject matter, logically organised and linked to other paragraphs in the main body.

-Step # 1 – Determine the Intent of the Paragraph
+Step 1: Determine the intent of the paragraph

 You should clearly know the key point your new essay paragraph is going to introduce.
-You may already have a clear idea of what each paragraph would seek if you have already drawn up a plan or summary of your essay’s whole framework.
+You may already have a clear idea of what each paragraph would contain if you have already drawn up a plan or summary of your essay’s whole framework.

 You can start by writing a phrase that summarises your point and presents the subject of the paragraph.
 This is also known as a subject phrase.
 It should be precise but broad enough to spend more sentences on creating a single paragraph.

-Usually, an introductory paragraph is about 10% of the overall essay’s word count.
 Some students find it easier to compose the introduction first, while others type it after completing their body paragraphs.
 Your audience first reads an introduction, so it must be straightforward, concise, and attractive.

 It is essential to know how to write a body paragraph.
 You explain your thoughts in depth in the body of your essay.
 It usually accounts for about 80% of the essay.